p0lygun/p0lygun/static_readme.md

 ### Currenty i am
 - preparing for exams that starts from 22nd of march 😭
 - Slowing working towards GSoC
-- Trying to matain a journal
+- Trying to maintain a journal
 - Working on Bfportal, BFReport, Nwidgets

 &nbsp;